-Enric Gonyalons Senior Program Manager, Middle East, and North African Division at Democratic Control of Armed Forces DCAF, METHODOLOGY The course uses a variety of methodologies, including lectures and presentations, debates, group work, practical and advanced role-playing sessions, outdoor activities and simulation exercises.
+Enric Conyalons Principal Programme Manager at Latin America and the Caribbean unit at DCAF METHODOLOGY The course uses a variety of methodologies, including lectures and presentations, debates, group work, practical and advanced role-playing sessions, outdoor activities, and simulation exercises.
 DIPLOMA:

 Participants who successfully complete the course will obtain an official diploma from the International University Centre for Peace Missions of Helsinki España.

 LOCATION

 Alfaz del Pi, Alicante-Spain

 DATE

 19-23 June 2023

 COURSE DURATION

 40 hours 8:30am-6:30pm Monday to Friday

 LANGUAGE

 English

 COST AND ENROLLMENT

-1.200€ course fee Meals and accommodation costs are
+1.200€ course fee.
+Meals and accommodation costs are NOT included.
+Applicants are also responsible for their visa-related costs.

-NOT included.

-Applicants are also responsible for

 VISA PROCESS

-their visa-related costs

-In order to start with the visa process, students must have paid all the course.
-Helsinki España will support participants with an invitation letter,
+In order to start with the visa process, participants must have paid all the course.
+Helsinki España will support participants with an invitation letter.

 ENROLLMENT PROCESS

-Registration Form must be sent to iucpm@helsinkiespana.org
+Registration form must be sent to iucpm@helsinkiespana.org

 MINIMUM REQUIREMENT

-University degree or equivalent professional training

-Fluency in English: B2+

-Strong interest in international affairs
+University degree or equivalent professional training Fluency in English: B2+ Strong interest in international affairs

 ACCOMMODATION

-Participants organize their own accommodation .
+Participants organise their own accommodation.
 However, Helsinki España will inform selected participants of the different accommodation options available.

 PAYMENTS

-- -Individual courses must be paid in full.
+Individual courses must be paid in full.

-- -Students are responsible for the cost of bank transfers and currency exchange.

-In case of cancellation prior to the start date of the course payments will not be refunded.
-Full or partial refunds will be considered deferred to the following course only under exceptional and properly justified circumstances.
+Participants are responsible for the cost of bank transfers and currency exchange.
+In case of cancellation prior to the start date of the course, please note that we unfortunately cannot reimburse you.
+You will be able to participate in future courses with that course credit.
+SCHOLARSHIPS Unfortunately, we cannot provide scholarships for this course.

-SCHOLARSHIPS

-Unfortunately, we cannot provide scholarships for this course.
 Participants (or their employer) must be able to cover the tuition fee.
 LECTURERS

-MS. ROSSELLA URRU

-COUNTRY: ITALY

-INSTITUTION: INDEPENDENT CONSULTANT

-POSITION: HUMANITARIAN AFFAIRS SPECIALIST

-Rossella has over ten years of humanitarian experience in fragile areas, working with several European NGOs in the field of humanitarian aid, development cooperation, protection and human rights.
-Her experience includes long assignments in Northern Africa & Middle East in contexts of prolonged crises, like armed conflict and occupation in the Palestinian Territory, Sahrawi refugee camps in Algeria; as well as short field assignments and HQ positions overseeing regional portfolios (including MENA, Africa, Europe).

-She holds a degree in Political Sciences with major in Human Rights, a Master's Degree in International Cooperation at the University of Bologna, and some Postgraduate Diplomas in relevant professional fields like Global Health at the Humanitarian and Conflict Response Institute, University of Manchester, and International Studies at the University of Barcelona.
-Recently, she obtained a Master of Advanced Studies in International Law in Armed Conflict at the University of Geneva, with a final thesis on non-State armed groups also designated as terrorist involved in armed conflict, under the lenses of IHL & counterterrorism.
+MS. ROSSELLA URRU COUNTRY: ITALY INSTITUTION: INDEPENDENT CONSULTANT POSITION: HUMANITARIAN AFFAIRS SPECIALIST Rossella Urru has over ten years of humanitarian experience in fragile areas, working with several European NGOs in the fields of humanitarian aid, development cooperation, and protection and human rights.
+Her experience includes long assignments in Northern Africa & Middle East during prolonged crises, like the armed conflict and occupation in the Palestinian Territory and Sahrawi refugee camps in Algeria, as well as short field assignments and HQ positions overseeing regional portfolios (including MENA, Africa, Europe).
+She holds a degree in Political Sciences with a major in Human Rights, a Master's Degree in International Cooperation from the University of Bologna, and some Postgraduate Diplomas in relevant professional fields like Global Health at the Humanitarian and Conflict Response Institute, University of Manchester, and International Studies at the University of Barcelona.
+Recently, she obtained a Master of Advanced Studies in International Law in Armed Conflict at the University of Geneva, with a final thesis on non-State armed groups also designated as terrorists involved in armed conflict, under the lenses of IHL & counterterrorism.

-MR. ENRIC GONYALONS

-COUNTRY: SPAIN

-INSTITUTION: DEMOCRATIC CONTROL OF ARMED

-FORCES, DCAF

-POSITION: SENIOR PROGRAMME MANAGER, MIDDLE

-EAST AND NORTH AFRICA DIVISION

-Enric Gonyalons holds an MA in Development and International Cooperation from University of the Basque Country.
+MR. ENRIC GONYALONS COUNTRY: SPAIN INSTITUTION: DEMOCRATIC CONTROL OF ARMED FORCES (DCAF) POSITION: PRINCIPAL PROGRAMME MANAGER -LATIN AMERICA AND THE CARIBBEAN UNIT Enric Gonyalons holds an MA in Development and International Cooperation from University of the Basque Country.
 He also holds a postgraduate certification in Agencies for International Development from the Polytechnic University of Catalonia and a postgraduate certification in Cultures of Peace from Barcelona Autonomous University.

-Among his professional experiences, he was a technician on co-operation projects for the organization NGO Mundubat in various positions in Palestine, Algeria and Colombia and field coordinator for the NGO SEBA in Nablus, West Bank, Palestine.
-Now he works as a Senior Programme Manager of DCAF in Ramallah, Palestine.
+During his professional experiences, he managed cooperation projects for the NGO Mundubat in various positions in Palestine, Algeria and Colombia, he was field coordinator for the NGO SEBA in Nablus, Palestine, and he eventually worked as Senior Programme Manager for DCAF in Ramallah, Palestine.
+He currently works as a Principal Programme Manager in DCAF for the Latin America and the Caribbean Unit.